japila-books/spark-structured-streaming-internals/docs/physical-operators/StreamingDeduplicateExec.md

-== [[StreamingDeduplicateExec]] StreamingDeduplicateExec Unary Physical Operator for Streaming Deduplication
+# StreamingDeduplicateExec Unary Physical Operator

-`StreamingDeduplicateExec` is a unary physical operator that <<spark-sql-streaming-StateStoreWriter.md#, writes state to StateStore>> with <<spark-sql-streaming-WatermarkSupport.md#, support for streaming watermark>>.
+`StreamingDeduplicateExec` is a unary physical operator that [writes state to StateStore](StateStoreWriter.md) with [support for streaming watermark](../spark-sql-streaming-WatermarkSupport.md).

 [NOTE]
 ====